-Fortunately for bloggers, your visitors tend to actually stop and read, if you keep their interest, so you can loosen the reigns (like I do on this blog).
-But most website owners don’t have that luxury.
+For a good blog post, visitors tend to read a bit more if you keep their interest, so you can loosen the reins.
+But for the typical webpage, you don’t have that luxury.

 Making It Easy

-You can hire someone to help with writing and/or editing your web content.
-Lots of people do writing and copywriting but only a few of them specialize in writing for the web and understanding search engines.
-Look for a specialist in writing for the web.
+- You can hire someone to help with writing and/or editing your web content.
+They can help to draw out the words from you and together you can make it your true voice.
+Look for a specialist in authentic writing for the web.